 Make a Festive Chanukah Holiday Party Table

-This project is supposed to be used for Chanukah wrapping paper but what if you did this for a Chanukah tablecloth instead?
-As you fry your food kids can decorate the tablecloth or just a large paper (you can use as a runner) to make it festive.
+This project is supposed to be used for Chanukah wrapping paper, but what if you did this for a Chanukah tablecloth instead?
+Then, as you fry, your food kids can decorate the tablecloth or just a large piece of paper (you can use as a runner) to make it festive.

 Sprinkle the Table with Chocolate coins or Gelt.

-While we love celebrating and throwing parties (even by ourselves!) money is always going to be an issue.
+While we love celebrating and throwing parties (even by ourselves!), money will always be an issue.

 9 Ways to Make a Chanukah or Holiday Party on a Budget:

 - Serve soup.
-Starting a meal with a nice soup is a good way to fill up on something cheap and festive.
-You want your family and guests to fill up on the cheaper items first so that you can skimp on the more expensive stuff.
+Starting a meal with a nice soup is an excellent way to fill up on something cheap and festive.
+You want your family and guests to fill up on the more inexpensive items first so that you can skimp on the more expensive stuff.
 Don’t get carried away and make a fancy, expensive soup with lots of ingredients!
 A simple cream of potato or zucchini soup is a fitting start to an elegant meal but a very cheap and filling dish.
-Soup can also be easily frozen as leftovers.
+Soup can also be quickly frozen as leftovers.

 - Serve bread and dips.
 A yummy (homemade) bread or rolls is a good, filling way to start the meal.
-Any plain bread recipe can be elevated with the addition of some roasted garlic or herbs.
+You can elevate any plain bread recipe with the addition of some roasted garlic or herbs.
 A simple tahini or hummus dip (can be homemade) to dip the bread in will get the meal started.

 - Shop around for the turkey and other main dishes.
-While it not exactly practical to shop around for the best deal on each ingredient- especially if you are cooking all week! – pick the most expensive or most used ingredient and find a deal on that.
+While it is not exactly practical to shop around for the best deal on each ingredient- especially if you are cooking all week! – pick the most expensive or most used ingredient and find a deal on that.
 For thanksgiving, this will probably be Turkey.
 If you save $1 a pound on a ten-pound turkey, you will save $10.
 That is worth driving a little extra for!
-Keep an eye out for grocery stores offering coupons or deals on other more expensive ingredients like nuts, throughout the week.
+Also, keep an eye out for grocery stores offering coupons or deals on other more expensive ingredients like nuts throughout the week.

 - Cut down on drinks.
 Soda, punch, and juice add expenses to your meal budget.
-Consider serving water or homemade lemonade or sumac juice to cut down on costs and make your meal a little healthier.
-Some lemon slices or fresh mint in a pitcher of water make a festive addition to your table with very little cost.
+Consider serving water or homemade lemonade, or sumac juice to cut down on costs and make your meal a little healthier.
+Some lemon slices or fresh mint in a pitcher of water make a festive addition to your table with minimal cost.

 - Sweet potato vs. pecan?
-While it may not be worth it for you to cut down on all expensive ingredients or dishes (Thanksgiving is one time a year, after all!) it may be worth it to cut down on the more expensive dishes on the menu.
-A smaller piece of pecan pie can be served next to a larger slice of sweet potato pie.
-The more expensive the ingredient- the more sparingly it should be used.
+While it may not be worth it for you to cut down on all expensive ingredients or dishes (Thanksgiving is one time a year, after all!), it may be worth it to cut down on the more expensive dishes on the menu.
+For example, you can serve a smaller piece of pecan pie next to a larger slice of sweet potato pie.
+The more expensive the ingredient- the more sparingly you should use it.

 - Cook in advance.
-You can’t do everything in one day and homemade food takes time to cook. if you want to save money and not have to buy food then cook in advance and freeze.
-The guests won’t know the difference and you will be happier and calmer.
+You can’t do everything in one day, and homemade food takes time to cook.
+So if you want to save money and not buy food, cook in advance and freeze.
+The guests won’t know the difference, and you will be happier and calmer.

 - DIY Decorations.
 One of the best mom hacks around is to use your kids to create a really fun decorated house and take the pressure off you!
-When the kids are doing the decorating you can get away with decorations of, how do I say this?
+When the kids are decorating, you can get away with decorations of, how do I say this?
 Less than picture-perfect.
 Have your kids do any of the millions of holiday crafts to decorate the house and table.

 - Leftovers!
 It goes without saying (but we are saying it anyway)- save leftovers.
 Take the time after your exhausting day to properly pack up and fridge or freeze leftovers.
 Don’t leave all food to be eaten the next day.
-Freeze some dishes to keep for those days when supper is just not happening.
-Instead of ordering pizza, pull some leftovers out and you will be grateful you took the time to freeze it
+Instead, freeze some dishes to keep for those days when supper is just not happening.
+Instead of ordering pizza, pull some leftovers out, and you will be grateful you took the time to freeze it.

 Chanukah, Channuka, Channukah, Hannukah, Hannuka, Hanuka….
 No matter how you spell it you can celebrate!
 Check out all the things you can do this Chanukah here.